victornas91/victornas91/README.md

 **`Future Polymath`**

 More than 10 years in computer support, administrative management and English tutoring as a second language.
-Making the transition to data science and engineering, cloud support and systems automation.
-My side projects include things related to Mobile Applicatios, Game Development, Information Security and Low Level Systems programming.
+Now more than 4 years as software developer making projects that focuses on Infosec for Hardware;Machine Learning for Finance;Eloectronics and Telecom for Aerospace; Compilers; Applied Mathmatics for Algorithm Solving; Game Development; DevOps for Cloud.

+Call me if you need someone good at being a team player, with good knowledge in various areas and capable of following tight schedules delivering quality code.

+Technologies:

+ - OS: Windows, Linux(Ubuntu, RHEL, Kali)

+ - Programming Languages: Python, C++, C#, Dart

+ - Databases: PostgreSQL, MySQL, MongoDB

+ - AI: Tensorflow, OpenCV, Pytorch, Pandas, Seaborn, Matplotlib

-Skills and Technologies: Python, C, C++, C#, Kotlin, PostgreSQL, MySQL, Azure, AWS, Flask, Django, Net Core, Xamarin, WebGL, ARM, MIPS, LORA, MQTT, AVR, PIC, I2C, UART.
+ - Hardware: ARM, MIPS, LORA, MQTT, AVR, PIC, I2C, UART

+ - Cloud: Azure Containers, AWS Lambda, Terraform, Docker, Kubernetes

 The games featured above are part of my project Mobius Lion where I try to build some new entertainment experiences, be it with the help of AI, Computer Graphics, Retro Systems or a combination of all of these!